kaaarolin/Terraform-Azure-Portfolio/README.md

 ## Security

 Azure Key Vault is used to store the Application Insights instrumentation key securely.
+Access is managed via system-assigned managed identity, eliminating the need for hardcoded credentials.

 ## Prerequisites